-• mask - StatusMask that holds statuses the listener responds to
+• mask - StatusMask that holds statuses the listener responds to virtual ReturnCode_t enable() override This operation enables the DomainParticipant.

-Publisher \create\publisher(const PublisherQos &qos, PublisherListener \listener = nullptr, const StatusMask &mask = StatusMask::all())
+Publisher create_publisher(const PublisherQos &qos, PublisherListener listener = nullptr, const StatusMask &mask = StatusMask::all())

 Create a Publisher in this Participant.

 - qos QoS of the Publisher. - listener Pointer to the listener (default: nullptr) - mask StatusMask that holds statuses the listener responds to (default: all)